bmesbuildteamucla/bmesbuildteamucla.github.io/README.md

 ## Announcements:

 * Welcome to the Build Team Website for 2021-2022!
-* Workshop 2 will be held during Weeks 8 and 10.
-Look out for an email for workshop signups!
+* Workshop 3, Workshop 4, and Module 4 will all be conducted remotely.

 ## Important Links: